 If you dive into it you’ll find a slew of industries and products infested with HDs.

-- Beauty products; including make-up, sunscreens, shampoos (Phthalates and Parabens you’ve probably heard of)
+Beauty products; including make-up, sunscreens, shampoos (Phthalates and Parabens you may have heard of)

 There is too much to cover in this article so I’m going to stick to just plastics within the food industry, primarily the one you’ve probably heard of before: